avinashkrsingh699/avinashkrsingh699/README.md

 ---
 ### ✍ I Write About
--Practical data analysis tips for beginners, helping you start your analytics journey -Efficient SQL techniques and real-world problem-solving strategies -Creative approaches to dashboard design and data visualization for clear insights -Insights on cleaning, transforming, and storytelling with data -Hands-on guides to turning raw data into actionable decisions
+Practical data analysis tips for beginners, helping you start your analytics journey

+Efficient SQL techniques and real-world problem-solving strategies

+Creative approaches to dashboard design and data visualization for clear insights

+Insights on cleaning, transforming, and storytelling with data

+Hands-on guides to turning raw data into actionable decisions

 ---

 ### 📬 Connect with Me